Purdue-CS193/homework-0-Lion4567714/index.md

+# Anders' First CS193 Homework!

+### Favorite Things about CS193

+- This whole website thing is really cool
+- I'm glad we're using GitHub
+- I like that this class is going to be kinda chill
+- It's pretty epic that we're getting taught by students

+# The Rest of the Website

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.